 In the entire solar system, the sun is the most important energy source.
 Without the sun, life on Earth would not be possible as it provides the warmth and light necessary for survival.

-- Optical Illusion Challenge: If you have Eagle Eyes find the Word Mass among Mars in 06 Secs
+- Optical Illusion Visual Test: If you have Sharp Eyes Find the Word Baby among Body in 20 Secs

 Therefore, to show respect and gratitude to the sun, there are certain festivals associated with celebrating the power and significance of the sun.
 These involve rituals, celebrations and traditions that honor the role the sun plays in sustaining life on Earth.